 When beginning the home buying process, one of the first things you should do is contact a lender to get pre-qualified.

 It’s important to know what you qualify for and what you are comfortable spending per month before going out to look at properties – often these numbers aren’t the same and a lender can walk you through this process.
-For example, the number that you pre-qualify for might be a lot higher than what you can comfortable afford each month.
-There is no fee associated with getting pre-qualified, you aren’t locked in to a rate and you aren’t obligated to use the lender.
+For example, the number that you pre-qualify for might be a lot higher than what you can comfortably afford each month.
+There is no fee associated with getting pre-qualified, you aren’t locked into a rate and you aren’t obligated to use the lender.
 It’s a win/win.

 We recommend our clients do their due-diligence and reach out to at least 3 lenders; It’s important to select a lender you feel good about since you’ll be working closely together throughout the home buying process.

 So, what should you look for in your new lender?